2007

 2003

+Last year was an notable year for promotion of Kapralova's music, as a record number of Kapralova compositions was released on compact disc and published in print.
 The most significant among these projects was the release of Kapralova's art songs by Supraphon in November.
-The initiative was made possible thanks to the dedicated efforts of Dr. Timothy Cheek and the financial assistance of the University of Michigan and the Kapralova Society.
-Another great news was the much anticipated publishing of Kapralova's Concertino, op.
-21 and her last composition, Ritournelle, op.
-25, by Baerenreiter, at the end of the year.
-Publishing of Kapralova's last opus, arguably her best chamber work, was initiated and financially assisted by our society.
-Kapralova's childhood compositions, published by the up and coming Prague publisher Amos Editio, concluded the list of last year's contributions to the Kapralova Catalogue.
-The project was initiated and financially supported by Spolecnost Vitezslavy Kapralove.
+The initiative was made possible thanks to the dedicated efforts of Timothy Cheek and the financial assistance of the University of Michigan and the Kapralova Society.
+Another great news was the much anticipated publishing of Kapralova's Concertino and Ritournelle by Baerenreiter.
+Publishing of Kapralova's last chamber work was initiated and financially assisted by the Society.
+Kapralova's childhood compositions, published by Prague-based publisher Amos Editio, concluded the list of last year's contributions to the Kapralova Catalogue.
+The project was initiated and financially assisted by Josef Kapral of Kapralova's estate.

-The composer's art songs were topics of several lectures presented by Timothy Cheek at the University of Illinois in June and at the occasion of Czech and Slovak Voice competition organized by the University of Wisconsin in November.
-Kapralova was also included in the syllabus of the course Antropologicke aspekty hudby offered by the Department of Cultural and Social Anthropology at the West Bohemian University in Pilsen.
+The composer's art songs were the topics of several lectures presented by Timothy Cheek at the University of Illinois in June and at the occasion of a Czech and Slovak Voice competition organized by the University of Wisconsin in November.
+Kapralova was also included in the syllabus of the course Antropologicke aspekty hudby, offered by the Department of Cultural and Social Anthropology at the West Bohemian University in Pilsen.

 women in music and czech music in exile